mkhan45/swat/report/main.typ

 - Memory does not grow
     - the allocator does not ever grow the memory, so it is limited to one WASM page of 64 KiB.
 - Shadowing is likely buggy
+- Procedures can only have up to two arguments (excluding dest)
+    - because WASM module types must be predefined, we need to generate them after scanning Sax procs

 = Implementation